-Suzlon loss widens to Rs 834.22 Cr in March quarter
+Suzlon loss widens to Rs 834.22 cr in March quarter

-Suzlon Energy on Monday posted a consolidated net loss of Rs 834.22 crore for the March quarter mainly due to lower revenues and high finance cost.
+Wind turbine maker Suzlon Energy has posted a consolidated net loss of Rs 834.22 crore for the March quarter mainly due to lower revenues and high finance cost.
 The consolidated net loss of the company was Rs 294.64 crore in the quarter ended on March 31, 2019, a regulatory filing said.

 Total income from operations of the company declined to Rs 658.89 crore in the quarter under review from Rs 1,450.47 crore in the year-ago quarter.
 The consolidated net loss of the company in 2019-20 was Rs 2,691.84 crore as against Rs 1,537.19 crore in 2018-19.

-The negative net worth of the group is Rs 11,042 crore as on March 31, 2020.
-The board in its meeting approved resignation of Group Chief Executive Officer J P Chalasani, the filing said.
+The negative net worth of the group stood at Rs 11,042 crore as on March 31, 2020.
+Meanwhile, the company's board has approved the resignation of Group Chief Executive Officer J P Chalasani.

-The company said that J P Chalasani has resigned as the Group Chief Executive Officer of the Company with effect from July 7, 2020.
-However, it said that he will continue with the company as a Strategic Advisor.
+The company said Chalasani has resigned with effect from July 7, 2020.
+However, it said that he will continue with the company as a strategic advisor.
+Suzlon CFO Swapnil Jain said, in 2019-20, debt restructuring and working capital constraints continued to impede the company's operations and that is reflected in its performance.

+"Our losses at EBIDTA (earnings before interest, taxes, depreciation and amortisation) level are primarily because the WTG (Wind Turbine Generator) business was almost at a standstill resulting in under-absorption of overheads and certain non-recurring costs.
+"Having closed our debt restructuring successfully we have also reduced our fixed costs in 2019-20 thereby bringing down our break-even levels significantly.
+Post restructuring we will have an improved balance sheet in 2020-21, equipping us to ramp up execution of our order book," he added.

 - READ MORE ON: